mikesol/notation-in-the-21st-century/slurs.md

 # What is machine learning

-- Randomly generate equations with tens of thousands of variables.
+- Randomly generate mostly-linear equations with tens of thousands of variables.
-- Find a local minimum of a loss function using input data _and_ targets.
+- Construct a loss function using these equations and find its (hopefully global) minimum, using input data _and_ targets.
-- Use the local minimum to make predictions about partially-known data.
+- Use the minimum to make predictions about new input data where we do not know the target yet.

 ---